nancchan/saas-customer-onboarding-business-systems/documentation/troubleshooting_workflow.md

 This document outlines a structured approach to investigating customer onboarding issues that may occur during a SaaS implementation.

-The objective is to identify where the issue occurred, determine the likely root cause, and document the resolution.
+The objective is to identify where the issue occurred, determine the likely root cause, document the resolution, and validate the corrected result.

----

 ## Investigation Process